vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-14-step-backwards.md

 a money creation system free of the political will of the people has been successfully sold as an asset to our nation.
-Economists, people at the Fed and in government speak proudly of the fact that our Federal Reserve money creation system, and it’s private member- owner banks operates _independently_ – without interference from our duly and democratically elected government.
+Economists, people at the Fed and in government speak proudly of the fact that our Federal Reserve money creation system, and it’s private member-owner banks operates _independently_ – without interference from our duly and democratically elected government.
 If you’re a believer, this is desirable.